uhhuhyeah/diabolical/README.md

 Note, this will remove the `dialog-me` div from the page.
 Use `$('#dialog-me').clone()` instead if you want to leave the original `dialog-me` div alone.

 **4. Remote resource**
 This is the hidden gem.
 During setup you can pass a URL that points to the content you want to pass into the dialog and it doesn't get fetched until or unless `show()` gets called.
-The remote resource is fetched asynchronously of course and the dialog is loaded instantly (with a spinner.gif) to keep your users amused should the remote response take a while to return it's content.
+The remote resource is fetched asynchronously of course and the dialog is loaded instantly (with a spinner.gif to keep your users amused should the remote response take a while to return it's content).

 	<script>
 		var options = {